X

 The company's internal activities are a rich source of data for the SWOT analysis's strengths and weaknesses sections.
 Financial and human resources, tangible and intangible assets (such as brand names), and operational efficiency are a few examples of internal elements.

-Possible questions to enumerate internal factors are:
+Possible questions to identify internal factors:

 • (Strength) What are our strong points?